Focus Writing For Bank Exam Samples and Examples

 • S size is fit for ordinary drinks, fully liquid

-• L size is suited for Boba drink or any drink that has topping.
+• L size is suitable for a Boba drink or any drink with a topping.

 Usage

-• People use straws for drinking tea, juice, frappe, and Boba.
+• People use straws to drink tea, juice, frappuccinos, and Boba.

 Industry